Villela Opens Up On Life, Music, And Passion

 10 Questions with Claudia Villela

 Interestingly, you joined a series of choirs and vocal ensembles.
-Did you view this as a starting point or as a “starting over”?
+Did you view this as a starting point or as “starting over”?

 A starting point if you’re talking about being here.
 But honestly, I felt like a Phoenix.
 You know, ashes to rebirth.